Wizarysan/warp-woolly-cook/README.md

 ### todo item details page

-- the page should displaye the following fields
+- the page should display the following fields
 - for this page, look and feel is not specifically considered in this challenge

+### non-functional requirements

+On top of the requirements above, items we will be looking at include:
+- Code quality (readability, use of modern syntax...)
+- app architecture (folder structure, code spliting, ...)